aakash17kc/ContentServer/Production.md

         * The ImageProcessing service listens to the Kafka Topic A, gets the file urls from the topic, processes the image and uploads to S3.
         * After completion, the ImageProcessing service publishes the processed image url to another Kafka Topic B, on which the ContentServer has subscribed
         * The ContentServer receives the event and updates the post entity with the processed image url.
         * The post can then be shown to the user with the processed image.
-For this, the uesr can send an even to the Feed service, that adds the post to the feed.
+For this, the ContentServer can send an event to the FeedService, that adds the post to the user feed.
 * We can also use a third party service like Cloudinary to process the images.
 * We can use a CDN to cache the images and serve them faster to the user.
-* If not using Spring, we'll have to setup factory methods to create the instances for different services.

 ### Security
 * We need to integrate TLS/SSL to upgrade the server to HTTPS for secure communication.